 I always associate gingerbread with the holidays.
 When I was young, my family would make gingerbread houses every holiday season.
 Usually, we would cover it with our favorite candies.
 We'd stack it on the mantle in the dining room.
 Then, after a month, on New Year's Eve, we'd smash it to pieces with a rolling pin and eat it.
 Well, it usually was pretty tough to eat, but we'd try our best.
 After all, it had our favorite candies!

-I shutter with disgust at the thought of eating it now a days.
+I shutter with disgust at the thought of eating an old gingerbread house now a days.
 A month of dust?
 I guess that is what becoming an adult does to me.
 Nevertheless, my kids and I still love gingerbread stories and baking gingerbread cookies.
 Here are some of our favorite gingerbread books.
 Click on an image to get the book through Amazon.
-This amazing list of books is a part of the Holiday and Winter reading lists link up.
+(I'm an Amazon Affiliate and receive a small portion of the proceeds.)

 Traditional Gingerbread Man Stories